 Moving Cost Checklist: How to Budget for Moving Expenses

 Cost is the number-one consideration when planning a move.
-Your budget will dictate when and how you move — whether it’s a full-service experience with one of the best long-distance movers or the DIY route with moving container companies.
+Your budget will dictate when and how you move—whether it’s a full-service experience with one of the best long-distance movers or the DIY route with moving container companies.
+You need to plan by utilizing our moving cost checklist.

 But deciding on how much you have to spend is tough if you don’t know what line items to plan for.
-Plus, moving is notorious for “surprise” expenses like gas, food, and packing materials that could toss your budget out the window.
+Plus, moving is notorious for “surprise” expenses like gas, food, and packing materials that could toss all your financial planning out the window.

 Your budget might not be set in stone, but even so, you need to plan a move that best fits your financial situation.
-Check out this in-depth guide on how to create a moving budget and for a comprehensive checklist of expenses to plan for.
+Check out this in-depth guide on how to create a moving budget for long-distance and local moves.

 How to create a moving budget

-Follow these five steps to ensure a smooth and financially responsible move:
+Follow these five steps to ensure a smooth and cost-effective move:

 3. Account for hidden costs.
 These moving expenses aren’t immediately apparent, but they add up.
 They include tolls and fuel for moving trucks, pet deposits, homeowner’s insurance (if you bought a new house), and real estate agent fees.